gzlb/qstrat/README.md

 This project consists of the assignment of fitting stochastic processes to a given spread data.
 The goal is to capture the mean-reversion rate and as such devise possible arbitrages.
 This simple strategy aims to capture profits as the spread reverts to its mean, while also managing risk through the use of stop-loss orders.

+The main overview of the method can be summarized as follows: first, the parameters of a stochastic process are estimated using Maximum Likelihood Estimation (MLE), which is then next used to fit and generate simulations by a Monte Carlo.

 The notebooks are an excellent starting point to consider.

 ## Installation